coli-saar/tracl/main.typ

 // this is like \nocite in LaTeX
 #hidden-citations[@Ando2005 @andrew2007scalable @rasooli-tetrault-2015]

-The Typst ACL style uses the #link("https://github.com/citation-style-language/styles/blob/master/association-for-computational-linguistics.csl")[association-for-computational-linguistics] CSL style, which was developed by
+Tracl uses the #link("https://github.com/citation-style-language/styles/blob/master/association-for-computational-linguistics.csl")[association-for-computational-linguistics] CSL style, which was developed by
-Hajime Senuma to replicate the #link("https://github.com/acl-org/acl-style-files/blob/master/latex/acl_natbib.bst")[ACL BibTeX style].
+Hajime Senuma to replicate the #link("https://github.com/acl-org/tracl/blob/master/latex/acl_natbib.bst")[ACL BibTeX style].
 This style, in turn, was designed to roughly follow the American Psychological Association format.

-More specifically, we use the #link("https://github.com/alexanderkoller/typst-blinky/tree/main/examples")[Blinky] version of this CSL style.
+More specifically, Tracl uses the #link("https://github.com/alexanderkoller/typst-blinky/tree/main/examples")[Blinky] version of this CSL style.
 Blinky typesets the titles of references in the bibliography as hyperlinks if a URL or DOI field is given in the BibTeX entry.
 See the reference for #citet(<rasooli-tetrault-2015>) for an example.